Peer Gynt: Act I

-Peer Gynt is the son of the once highly regarded Jon Gynt.
-Jon Gynt spent all his money on feasting and living lavishly, and had to leave his farm to become a wandering salesman, leaving his wife and son behind in debt. Åse, the mother, wished to raise her son to restore the lost fortune of his father, but Peer is soon to be considered useless.
-He is a poet and a braggart, not unlike the youngest son from Norwegian fairy tales, the "Ash Lad", with whom he shares some characteristics.
+Peer Gynt is the son of the once-highly regarded Jon Gynt, who spent all his money on feasting and living lavishly and had to leave his farm to become a wandering salesman, leaving his wife and son behind in debt. Åse, his wife, wished to raise her son to restore the lost fortune of his father, but Peer is soon considered to be useless.
+He is a poet and a braggart, not unlike the youngest son from the Norwegian fairy-tale "The Ash Lad", with whom he shares some characteristics.

 As the play opens, Peer gives an account of a reindeer hunt that went awry, a famous theatrical scene generally known as "the Buckride".
 His mother scorns him for his vivid imagination, and taunts him because he spoiled his chances with Ingrid, the daughter of the richest farmer.
 Peer leaves for Ingrid's wedding, scheduled for the following day, because he may still get a chance with the bride.
 His mother follows quickly to stop him from shaming himself completely.

 At the wedding, the other guests taunt and laugh at Peer, especially the local blacksmith, Aslak, who holds a grudge after an earlier brawl.
 In the same wedding, Peer meets a family of Haugean newcomers from another valley.
 He instantly notices the elder daughter, Solveig, and asks her to dance.
 She refuses because her father would disapprove, and because Peer's reputation has preceded him.
 She leaves, and Peer starts drinking.
 When he hears the bride has locked herself in, he seizes the opportunity, runs away with her, and spends the night with her in the mountains.